[Guide] Legal Separation in New Jersey

 Filing for a divorce can be a lengthy and expensive process, often lasting over a year.
 And many couples facing marital troubles seek a solution less extreme than a total divorce.
 Fortunately, there are other options available in New Jersey.
 If you are not sure that you want to get a divorce then you should look into executing a separation agreement with your spouse.

-A written separation agreement is a contract, but it doesn’t dissolve your marriage.
+A written separation agreement is a contract, but it doesn’t dissolve your marriage, it is simply a marriage separation agreement.
 While some New Jersey residents are initially upset that they cannot use a legal separation as an alternative to a divorce, this is actually a hidden blessing.
 Since the process does not require court appearances or filings, it is often easier and less expensive than a divorce when spouses can cooperate.
 And by sorting your affairs outside a strict legal process, a divorce can proceed with less uncertainty and chaos should you choose to move forward.

 Divorce is a process with which most people have little experience until something happens.
 It’s easy to assume that the only legally binding way to separate is through a full divorce.
 Thankfully, New Jersey has another option — there is a legal process known as a divorce from bed and board.
 After the divorce from bed and board is finalized, the couple will still be legally married, however, they will be considered to have had an economic divorce.